 The seismic forward problem is solved in scattering theory by equation A-8, i.e., given the reference wavefield G_0 and perturbation V (the right hand side of A-8), equation A-8 can be used as a forward modeling tool to obtain the actual wavefield G (the left hand of A-8).
-The recorded seismic data corresponds to the wavefield evaluated on the measurement surface.
+The forward problem determines G from L. In scattering theory, L is given by L_0 and V and therefore G_0 and V enters the forward or seismic modeling series A-8.
+In common with all modeling methods, modeling (or the forward problem) within scattering theory depends on first specifying the earth model type and then all the precise earth properties within that model type.
+The recorded seismic data corresponds to the wavefield (G or ψ_s) recorded on the measurement surface.